Gardner Creek (Mill Creek tributary): Course

 Gardner Creek begins in Harlow Pond in Pittston Township.
 It flows west for several tenths of a mile and then enters a valley before turning southwest for more than a mile.
 Along the way, the creek enters Jenkins Township and receives the tributary Three Spring Brook from the left.
 It then turns west for a few tenths of a mile before turning southwest and then west again.
 After this, it turns south and then west-southwest, passing through the Gardner Creek Reservoir.
-The creek then turns northwest and exits is valley.
+The creek then turns northwest and exits its valley.
 It continues northwest for considerably more than a mile, crossing Interstate 476, receives the tributary Lampblack Creek from the right, and then enters Laflin and crosses Interstate 81 and Pennsylvania Route 315.
 The creek then turns southwest for several tenths of a mile before turning northwest and then south-southwest.
 It enters Plains Township and several tenths of a mile further downstream, reaches its confluence with Mill Creek.

 Gardner Creek joins Mill Creek 3.46 mi upstream of its mouth.